-The Fund is a diversified series of Franklin Tax-Free Trust, an open-end management investment company, commonly called a mutual fund.
-The Trust was initially organized as a Massachusetts business trust in September 1984, was converted to a Delaware statutory trust effective July 1, 2007 and is registered with the SEC.
+The Fund is a diversified series of Franklin Municipal Securities Trust (Trust), an open-end management investment company, commonly called a mutual fund.
+The Trust was organized as a Delaware statutory trust (a form of entity formerly known as a business trust) on June 15, 1992, and is registered with the SEC.

-The Funds currently offer three classes of shares, Class A, Class C and Advisor Class.
-The Fund may offer additional classes of shares in the future.
+The California High Yield Fund currently offers three classes of shares, Class A, Class C and Advisor Class.
 The full title of each class is: